edunietoc/Instagram-Scrapper/README.md

 # Instagram-Scrapper
-A Simple instagram scrapper used to retrieve if there's people on pics
+A Simple instagram scrapper used to retrieve if there's people on pics using .SharedData script on an Instagram hashtag page